How I measure racehorse performance across 11 countries and one million races.

 Thoroughbred racehorses compete across different tracks, distances, surfaces and conditions.
 The weight they carry changes from race to race.
 The competition changes.
 The ground changes.
 They drift in and out of form like any athlete.
 Making sense of all this — figuring out how fast a horse actually ran in a given race, relative to everything else — is the central problem in handicapping.

 In horse racing, the tools for solving it go by many names.
 Speed figures, performance ratings, speed ratings, performance figures.
 For me they are all the same thing — an attempt to quantify and standardise the merit of a performance so that it can be compared against any other performance.
-How well did this horse run today?
-A single number that answers that question, accounting for everything we can account for — a number you can compare across tracks, across countries, across surfaces.
+You are trying to answer the question of "How well did this horse run today?" with a single number that answers that question, accounting for everything we can account for, and with a number you can compare across tracks, across distances, across countries and across surfaces.
 A 120 at Ascot and a 120 at Sha Tin and a 120 at Meydan mean the same thing.

 Getting there is harder than it sounds.
 Especially when raw times can vary by ten seconds from one day to the next on the same track, depending on how much moisture is in the ground.
 This is the story of how we got there.
+It's part explainer, part personal history, and part love letter to a craft that has consumed a significant portion of my adult life.

 A Brief History of Speed Figures